 We waited.
 I studied a poster on the wall, a chart with pictures of various contraceptives.
 The doctor yawned some more.
 The room was stuffy and warm.
 I examined my nails.

 A knock on the door.
 Two gorgeous Thai women glided into the room and a conversation ensued.
 The doctor took some capsules out of a big glass jar, put them in a paper bag and handed it to one of the dark-eyed goddesses.
 She offered him some bills in return, which he stuffed in his desk drawer.
 The women glided out.

 The doctor checked the thermometer, then showed it to us.
 Our little girl had a slight fever.
-Yawning, the doc rummaged through his medical supplies on the shelves and handed us a small bottle of ear drops and three other bottles of liquid potions, one yellow (antihistamine), one red (aspirin), and one pink (antibiotic).
+Yawning, the doc rummaged through his medical supplies on the shelves.
+He handed us a small bottle of ear drops and three other bottles of liquid potions–one yellow (antihistamine), one red (aspirin), and one pink (antibiotic).

 We checked the bottles carefully, reading the labels where possible, assuring ourselves the stuff was what the medicine man said it was.
-In foreign lands with limited resources bottles of all kinds are used over and over again.
+In foreign lands with limited resources bottles of all kinds are used over and over again, as we experienced in African years ago.
 When you get medicine in beer bottles stoppered with an old rag, you might want to choose the illness over the cure.
 (Please do not point out to me that when you leave the comforts of the modern western world, you’re asking for trouble and you deserve everything you get.
 We knew that.
 We left anyway.)